cdmama/learn-programming/python/beginner.md

 # Questions

 Know of a resource that you think should be here?
 Open a pull request or send me a message!

-Need advice or someone to walk you through things?
-My Discord server, **[Coding Mama's House](https://discord.gg/ka6buVd)**, welcomes you!
-See you there!